Historical IQ Tests on Immigrants

 Digging through some old documents, I came across this old study from 1922, which I had forgotten about.
 It tells an interesting story about race, IQ and prejudice.
 The study is enlightening to anybody who wants to push back against the resurgent “scientific racism.”

-Being a racist is no longer acceptable in polite society and hence modern day racists are calling themselves “race realists,” and prefer to hint at racial inferiority and superiority through pointing to IQ tests of different populations.
-They are only presenting the science they claim.
-It is all very innocent you see.
-Don’t call them racists, they are just championing “science.”
+Being a racist is no longer acceptable in polite society.
+Hence modern day racists are calling themselves “race realists,” and prefer to hint at racial inferiority and superiority through pointing to IQ tests of different populations.
+They are only presenting the science, they claim.
+It is all very innocent, you see.
+Don’t call them racists; they are just championing “science.”

-Often in cases like this knowing history is crucial to putting the science in proper context.
+In such cases, knowing history is often crucial to putting the science in proper context.
 We must be aware of how science has historically been abused to promote and push racism.
-People unaware of the history of scientific racism, easily fall prey to it.
+People unaware of the history of scientific racism easily fall prey to it.

-Thus I want to call attention to this study by Kimball Young in 1922.
-This compares the IQ score of different immigrant groups.
+Therefore I want to call attention to this study by Kimball Young in 1922.
+It compares the IQ score of different immigrant groups.

 The Fear of Racially Inferior Groups